TheBibbleIsReal/Real-People/Guides.md

 - Next, you'll want to run minecraft with the fabric installation (it should automatically be there when you open the minecraft launcher)
 - As soon as you get to the title screen close the game
-- Press (Windows Key) + G and in the prompt type "%appdata%"
+- Press (Windows Key) + G and in the prompt type "%appdata%" and press enter
 - Navigate to ".minecraft", then "mods"
 - Drop the Fabric API file from earlier into that folder (mods folder)